AdPageGroup/AdPage-Connect-Legacy/readme.txt

 Login on your dashboard on https://app.adpage.io/ and click on "settings", here you're able to generate the key.
 Simply paste it and you're good to go!

-= My campaign isn't updated! =

-To save bandwidth and keep your website fast, the plugin creates a local version of your campaign.
-When your campaign is modified in the editor, you need to clear the cache so the new version will be downloaded.

 == Screenshots ==

 1. Overview of your campaigns.
 2. Connect a campaign.

-== Changelog ==

-Initial release

-== Upgrade Notice ==

-Your existing cache and API-key won't overwrite, nothing to worry about.